David Ross on list of possible candidates for Cubs manager

 Asked if Joe Girardi, another former major league catcher who played for the Cubs, was a potential candidate, Epstein said: “I’m just going to address the David Ross thing because he’s part of the organization and sort of already addressed it publicly.
 As far as other candidates, we’ll let you guys know again in due time.”

-Heading into what sure looks like an uneventful offseason, here are a couple more areas to watch with the Cubs:
+Heading into what sure looks like a busy offseason, here are a couple more areas to watch with the Cubs:

 RETURN ENGAGEMENT?